 5. Acquire Government financing and business grants for your company in Canada

-6. Acquire a business number of a Québec enterprise number (Le numéro d’entreprise du Québec, NEQ)
+6. Acquire a Canadian business number or enterprise number (Le numéro d’entreprise du Québec, NEQ)

 A business number (BN) is a nine-digit number that identifies your company at both the federal and the provincial level in Canada.
-Quebec issues its own enterprise number that you will have to acquire in case you register your company in this province.
-Quebec has certain regulations that may appear attractive to you depending on the type of business you would like to engage in.
+Each province issues its own enterprise number that you will have to acquire in case you register your company in this province.
+Ontario has certain regulations that may appear attractive to you depending on the type of business you would like to engage in.

 7. Choose between federal and provincial registration

 Companies in Canada can be registered at the federal or at the provincial level.
 Federal registration allows doing business all across Canada but it takes more time and effort to register the company at the federal level.
-Besides, company maintenance costs are going to be a bit higher.
-On the other hand, if you are planning to do business outside of Canada to avoid paying Canadian taxes, acquiring provincial registration for your company will suffice.
+Besides, company maintenance costs are going to be quite a bit higher.
+On the other hand, if you are planning to do business outside of Canada to avoid paying Canadian taxes, acquiring provincial registration for a Partnership (GP or LP) will suffice.

 8. Acquire a business license

 Not every business activity requires a license in Canada.
 However, some do and you may have to apply for a license or otherwise a permit to conduct certain types of business activities in the country.
 Please contact us to find out if your prospective business requires obtaining a license in Canada.

 Startup Culture in Canada